Sedna (dwarf planet): Physical characteristics

 Trujillo and colleagues have placed upper limits on Sedna's surface composition of 60% for methane ice and 70% for water ice.
-The presence of methane further supports the existence of tholins on Sedna's surface, because they are produced by irradiation of methane.
+The presence of methane further supports the existence of tholins on Sedna's surface, as methane is among the organic compounds capable of giving rise to tholins.
 Barucci and colleagues compared Sedna's spectrum with that of Triton and detected weak absorption bands belonging to methane and nitrogen ices.
 From these observations, they suggested the following model of the surface: 24% Triton-type tholins, 7% amorphous carbon, 10% nitrogen ices, 26% methanol, and 33% methane.
-The detection of methane and water ices was confirmed in 2006 by the Spitzer Space Telescope mid-infrared photometry.
+The detection of methane and water ice was confirmed in 2006 by the Spitzer Space Telescope mid-infrared photometry.
 The European Southern Observatory's Very Large Telescope observed Sedna with the SINFONI near-infrared spectrometer, finding indications of tholins and water ice on the surface.

+In 2022, low-resolution near-infrared (0.7–5 μm) spectroscopic observations by the James Webb Space Telescope (JWST) revealed the presence of significant amounts of ethane ice (C2H6) and of complex organics on the surface of Sedna.
+The JWST spectra also contain evidence of the existence of small amounts of ethylene (C2H4), acetylene (C2H2) and possibly carbon dioxide (CO2).
+On the other hand little evidence of the existence of methane (CH4) and nitrogen ices was found at variance with the earlier observations.

-The presence of nitrogen on the surface suggests the possibility that, at least for a short time, Sedna may have a tenuous atmosphere.
-During a 200-year period near perihelion, the maximum temperature on Sedna should exceed 35.6 K, the transition temperature between alpha-phase solid N2 and the beta-phase seen on Triton.
-At 38 K, the N2 vapor pressure would be 14 microbar (1.4 Pa or 0.000014 atm).
-Its deep red spectral slope is indicative of high concentrations of organic material on its surface, and its weak methane absorption bands indicate that methane on Sedna's surface is ancient, rather than freshly deposited.
-This means that Sedna is too cold for methane to evaporate from its surface and then fall back as snow, which happens on Triton and probably on Pluto.
+The possible presence of nitrogen on the surface suggests that, at least for a short time, Sedna may have a tenuous atmosphere.
+During the 200-year portion of its orbit near perihelion, the maximum temperature on Sedna should exceed 35.6 K, the transition temperature between alpha-phase solid N2 and the beta-phase seen on Triton.
+At 38 K, the N2 vapor pressure would be 14 microbar (1.4 Pa).
+The weak methane absorption bands indicate that methane on Sedna's surface is ancient, as opposed to being freshly deposited.
+This finding indicates that Sedna's surface never reaches a temperature high enough for methane on the surface to evaporate and subsequently fall back as snow, which happens on Triton and probably on Pluto.